thenexthub/Codira/docs/proposals/InitializerInheritance.rst

 Introduction
 ------------
-This proposal introduces the notion of initializer inheritance into the Swift initialization model.
+This proposal introduces the notion of initializer inheritance into the Codira initialization model.
 The intent is to more closely model Objective-C's initializer inheritance model while maintaining memory safety.